ashur/ashur.cab/src/projects/beyonce-knolls.md

 ---
 Beyoncé’s discography organized neatly.

-Made as an exercise in learning more about responsive layout using CSS Grid and drawing with CSS.
+An exercise in learning more about responsive layout using CSS Grid and drawing with CSS.